joinpursuit/Pursuit-Core-Web/fundamentals/functions/README.md

 let bigNum = 15389
 ```

-Now let's say we want to do some math on these number.
+Now let's say we want to do some math on these numbers.
 We could do it the manual way:

 ```js
 let smallResult = (smallNum * 4 + 23 / 8 - 4) % 2